elenderg/PAL-1000/instruções de compilação.md

 `Subtract 1 from the heap count.`

-And that's the way we manage string memory for the programmer, and help him conveniently deal with the rest of his dynamically-allocated data.` - `
+And that's the way we manage string memory for the programmer, and help him conveniently deal with the rest of his dynamically-allocated data.

 159. Now delete that temporary "\*** testing only" line in the son's compiler.`